 The minimum age for employment is 16.
 Employment between the ages of 16 and 18 is subject to severely restricted conditions.
-Youths under the age of 18 are allowed to work eight hours per day to a maximum of 39 hours per week and are barred from night work.
+Youths younger than age 18 are allowed to work eight hours per day to a maximum of 39 hours per week and are barred from night work.
 The government enforced the law effectively.
 Penalties were sufficient to deter violations; no violations were reported during the year.